willvieira/macOS-state/README.md

 # macOS State

+> *I once used the same Mac for seven years straight without a factory reset.*
+> *This is my attempt to treat a computer setup like code: versioned, reproducible, and easy to rebuild*

 A modular macOS desired-state template for capturing, versioning, and reapplying your machine setup.

 Fork this repository, edit the committed desired-state files, copy `user.config.toml.example` to `user.config.toml`, and enable only the modules you actually use.